bmi-lsym/ABBA-QuPath-post_processing/README.md

 Prerequisites:

- - installed QuPath (tested with versions 0.3.2, 0.4.4)
+ - installed QuPath (tested with the versions 0.3.2, 0.4.4)
  - installed Python environment including dependency packages (tested using Anaconda3 under Windows, Python 3.7)
- - the brain images was registered to the Allen Brain Atlas using ABBA-QuPath pipeline (see above)
+ - the brain images were registered to the Allen Brain Atlas using ABBA-QuPath pipeline (see above)
  - transformed atlas ROIs were imported back to QuPath using an "ABBA extension" from BIOP (https://github.com/BIOP/qupath-extension-abba).
+This import can be evoked by a short script (QuPath_scripts/Load_ABBA_ROIs.groovy).
 Multiple QuPath projects per brain can be handled.
  - detections of cells or other objects were done in QuPath (see QuPath_scripts/ for example detection codes)
- - a groovy code QuPath_scripts/pixel_to_Atlas_transform.groovy should be executed on the QuPath project to extract the transformed atlas coodrinates of detections and annotations
+ - a script QuPath_scripts/pixel_to_Atlas_transform.groovy should be executed on the QuPath project to extract the transformed atlas coordinates of cells (detections) and of the atlas ROI (annotations)

 Installation: